afrin823/afrin823/README.md

 Hi, there I am a React Front-End Developer.
 I have two years of experience in this sector.
-I am working on Fiverr, kwork, and upwork.
+I am working on Fiverr, kwork, and Upwork.
 I am passionate about learning and sharing my skills

 Skills: JavaScript / HTML / CSS/ Bootstrap / Tailwind CSS / JavaScript / React / Firebase / express.js / Mongodb